nuvolaris/nuvolaris-testing/README.md

 ### Msciab
 ![](img/msciab.jpg)

 Do you want to join us?
-Send a PR to pass more tests!
+Read [this](DEVEL.md) to know how to run the tests and send us a PR to fix a failing test!